yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/React.md

 ### **Why React Don't Recommend To Use Indexes As Keys?**
 > - Since the order of items may change, then it could `impact performance negatively and could lead to some unstable component behaviour` such like rerender the whole list during the change.
-> - Related Reference : [Why do I need Keys in React Lists?
+> - Related Reference: [Why do I need Keys in React Lists?
 ](https://medium.com/@adhithiravi/why-do-i-need-keys-in-react-lists-dbb522188bbb), [List key 的使用](https://note.pcwu.net/2017/03/23/react-array-key/)

 <br/>